Top 3 Rules for Choosing a Credit Card That’s RIGHT for You

-With all the cards out there, how do we pick the right one?
-We recommend four simple steps.
+With all the credit cards out there, how do you pick the right one?
+We recommend three simple rules.

 1: Get the Best Card You Can With Your Credit Score

-You credit score determines whether or not you have access to the nicer credit cards.
+Your credit score determines whether you have access to certain credit cards.

-Even if you’re just starting out or had some bad luck along the way, don’t be disheartened if you get declined by the nicer cards.
+Even if you’re just starting out or had some bad luck along the way, don’t be disheartened if you get declined.
 As long as you begin paying off your cards every month and stay current on all your debts, getting a high enough credit score for the top-tier cards is definitely feasible.